PunMung-66/Cardly-Front-End/README.md

 Cardly was built with one goal in mind — to help learners **remember educational content faster** and more efficiently using flashcards.
 Instead of wasting time re-reading, use flashcards to practice smarter!

----

-Want to include deployment instructions (e.g., for Vercel or Netlify)?
-Just let me know!